abrahamhyatt/gcs-test/README.md

 Test your ability to quickly calculate Glasgow Coma Scale scores.
 For EMS/nursing/medical students.

-The [Glasgow Coma Scale](https://en.wikipedia.org/wiki/Glasgow_Coma_Scale) (GCS) is a neurological scale used by EMTs, paramedics, nurses and doctors to asses the conscious state of acute medical and trauma patients.
-The scale tests eye, verbal and motor responses.
+The [Glasgow Coma Scale](https://en.wikipedia.org/wiki/Glasgow_Coma_Scale) (GCS) is used by EMTs, paramedics, nurses and doctors to asses the conscious state of acute medical and trauma patients.
+The scale tests visual, verbal and motor responses.
 The lowest score, for coma or death, is 3; the highest, for a fully responsive patient, is 15.

 ##Usage